nathanjsharpe/gloater/README.md

 # Known issues

 User authorization tokens are not saved across refreshes.
+So if you refresh, you'll have to sign in again.
+Gross, I know.
 I was planning to save that bit of state to session storage and initialize the store with it on load, but I had to draw the line somewhere.

 # Running locally